 Those who have RED certification will be able to operate machines which have red stickers near the power switch.
 Those with the GREEN certification will be able to operate all the red machine, plus the machines with the green stickers.

-Basic Instruction includes a review of all safety rules and practices, tour of the Shop, discussion on Machine Shop etiquette and the rundown on the rest of the training process.
-This class is mandatory for all users: one cannot get either RED or GREEN certification without it.
-It is approximately one hour long and is held twice on the first Thursday of each month: one session in the morning and another in the afternoon.
+This class, which can only be taken after the Basic Training has been completed, includes a review of all safety rules and practices, a tour of the shop, a discussion on Machine Shop etiquette, and the rundown on the rest of the training process.
+It is offered twice per month:

 The following equipment is available to this group of users: